LiamMercier/SilentTanks/README.md

 `[Private Address]:Port:Fingerprint`

-If people outside of your private network will connect to your server, you must replace the ip address with your public ip address.
+If people outside of your private network will connect to your server, you must replace the private address with your public ip address.
 Private addresses are fine for LAN servers.

 Server identities have two formats, with and without name metadata.
 Both can be pasted into the client to automatically save a server.